Klára Spilková: Professional career

 Spilková turned professional in 2011 at age 16 and joined the Ladies European Tour.
 She was 7th in the Rolex Rookie of the Year standings, behind winner Caroline Hedwall.
 She finished tied sixth in the 2013 ISPS Handa Ladies European Masters and at the 2014 Turkish Ladies Open.
 In 2015, she tied for 4th at the Ladies Scottish Open.

 In 2017, Spilková became the first Czech winner on the LET with her victory at the Lalla Meryem Cup.

 Spilková finished fourth at the inaugural LPGA Tour Q-Series to earn a card for 2019.
 Over the next three seasons she finished 140, 100 and 127th in the rankings, with a best finish of tied 8th at the 2020 Gainbridge LPGA at Boca Rio.

 As the highest ranked Czech golfer, she represented her country at the 2016 Summer Olympics in Rio de Janeiro and the 2020 Summer Olympics in Tokyo, and finished tied 48th and 23rd.

 In 2022, Spilková rejoined the LET.
 She was runner-up at the Tipsport Czech Ladies Open, a stroke behind compatritot Jana Melichová.
 She then secured her second LET victory with a birdie at the first playoff hole at the KPMG Women's Irish Open, seeing off Finland’s Ursula Wikström and Denmark’s Nicole Broch Estrup.

 Personal life

-In 2022, Spilková married Sean Davidson, an Italian American teacher at the Faculty of Law of Charles University in Prague.
-A college golfer at Davidson College they met on the golf course, and he has caddied for her occasionally, including at the Olympics in Tokyo, as well as for his brother Matt, a former PGA Tour player.
+Spilková married Sean Davidson in 2022.
+He is an Italian American teacher at the Faculty of Law of Charles University in Prague.
+He was a college golfer at Davidson College.
+They met on the golf course.
+Davidson has been a caddie for Klara occasionally, including at the Olympics in Tokyo.
+He also has been a caddie for his brother Matt, who is a former PGA Tour player.